-The equipment must be grounded to reduce the risk of static sparking.
-Static sparking can cause fumes to ignite or explode.
+The equipment must be grounded to reduce the risk of static sparking and electric shock.
+Electric or static sparking can cause fumes to ignite or explode.
+Improper grounding can cause electric shock.
 Grounding provides an escape wire for the electric current.

 - Reactor: System is grounded through the power cord. - Spray gun: connect whip hose ground wire to FTS.
-See Install Fluid Temperature Sensor, page 29.
+See Install Fluid Temperature Sensor, page 32.
 Do not disconnect ground wire or spray without whip hose. - Fluid supply containers: follow your local code. - · Object being sprayed: follow your local code. - Solvent pails used when flushing: follow your local code.
 Use only metal pails, which are conductive, placed on a grounded surface.
 Do not place pail on a nonconductive surface, such as paper or cardboard, which interrupts grounding continuity. - To maintain grounding continuity when flushing or relieving pressure, hold a metal part of spray gun firmly to the side of a grounded metal pail, then trigger gun.